Excitation function of femtoscopic L\'evy source parameters of pion pairs in EPOS4: Results and discussions

 \subsection{Source size}

-The extracted source radii exhibit the expected decrease with increasing transverse momentum and an overall growth with increasing collision energy, reflecting the expansion dynamics of the system.
-The energy dependence of $R_{o}$, $R_{s}$, and $R_{l}$ provides a systematic baseline for comparison with future experimental femtoscopy results.
+The extracted source radii exhibit the expected decrease with increasing average transverse momentum of the pair and an overall growth with increasing collision energy, reflecting the expansion dynamics of the system.
+The energy dependence of $R_\mathrm{out}$, $R_\mathrm{side}$, and $R_\mathrm{long}$ provides a systematic baseline for comparison with future experimental femtoscopy results.